sbrudz/ts-aframe-boilerplate/README.md

 ## Developing your scene

-The A-Frame best practices recommend putting your application logic in component.
+The A-Frame best practices recommend putting your application logic in components.
 This boilerplate sets you up to do that.
-The `src/index.ts` file is your entrypoint to add application logic.
+The `src/index.ts` file is your entry point to add application logic.
 There's currently an example component in there.
 You can either modify what's in there or add more components as separate source files and import those into the index.ts file.

 To make changes to the HTML, edit the `src/index.html` file.
 When you start the dev server or publish your project, webpack